AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

    ![Option predicates](assets/csf-options-predicate-02.png)

 1. Select **Done** to save your configuration.
 1. Navigate to the appropriate console (in this example, **Sites**) and open the **Search - Filters** rail.
-The newly defined search forms, together with the various options will be visible.
+The newly defined search forms, together with the various options are visible.
 Select the required option to see the search results.

    ![options being used](assets/csf-options-usage.png)